Kutsuki Masatsuna

-Kutsuki Masatsuna (朽木 昌綱), also known as Kutsuki Oki-no kami Minamoto-no Masatsuna, was a hereditary Japanese daimyō of Oki and Ōmi with holdings in Tanba and Fukuchiyama.
+Kutsuki Masatsuna (朽木 昌綱), also known as Kutsuki Oki-no kami Minamoto-no Masatsuna, was a Japanese daimyō of the Fukuchiyama Domain and a scholar of numismatics and Dutch studies (rangaku).

+His childhood name was Tomojiro (斧次郎).
+Kutsuki was hereditary daimyō of Oki and Ōmi with holdings in Tanba and Fukuchiyama.
 His warrior clan was amongst the hereditary vassals of the Tokugawa family (the fudai) in the Edo period.

-His childhood name was Tomojiro (斧次郎).
+Scholarship

-Masatsuna was a polymath and a keen student of whatever information was available at that time concerning the West.
+Kutsuki was a polymath and a keen student of whatever information was available at that time concerning the West.
 Since most printed material was only available in the Dutch language, such studies were commonly called "Dutch learning" (rangaku).

+He studied rangaku with the physician Maeno Ryotaku, and associated with the Dutch during their visits to Edo as well as with the interpreters at Nagasaki.

-Dutch Japanologist Isaac Titsingh considered Masatsuna to have been his closest friend while he was in Japan, and their correspondence continued after Titsingh last left Dejima for the last time.
-The oldest surviving letter from Masatsuna to Titsingh dates from 1789; and this letter mentions mutual friends such as Shimazu Shigehide (the father-in-law of the eleventh shōgun, Tokugawa Ienari) and Kuze Hirotami (Nagasaki bugyō or governor of Nagasaki port).
+The Dutch trade official and japanologist Isaac Titsingh considered Kutsuki to have been his closest friend while he was in Japan, and their correspondence continued after Titsingh left Dejima for the last time.
+The oldest surviving letter from Kutsuki to Titsingh dates from 1789; and this letter mentions mutual friends such as Shimazu Shigehide (the father-in-law of the eleventh shōgun, Tokugawa Ienari) and Kuze Hirotami (Nagasaki bugyō or governor of Nagasaki port).
+Later Titsingh sent him Nicolas Sanson's world atlas (with the Netherlands circled in red ink), upon which Kutsuki based his studies of European geography.

-Masatsuna and Titsingh shared an interest in numismatics.
+Kutsuki and Titsingh shared an interest in numismatics.
 After Titsingh was reassigned from Japan in 1784, he sent packages of coins from India—Dutch coppers, as well as coins from India, Russia, Turkey, and Africa.
 Titsingh in turn received Japanese and Chinese coins as gifts.

-Masatsuna was an author of several treatises on numismatics.
-He was the first in Japan to circulate a book about non-Japanese coins with impressions taken from actual coins which had been obtained from Western traders.

-Masatsuna's collection of coins was brought to the UK in the 19th century, and is now in the British Museum and the Ashmolean Museum.
+Kutsuki was an author of several treatises on numismatics, and was the first in Japan to circulate a book about non-Japanese coins with impressions taken from actual coins which had been obtained from Western traders.
+His collection of coins was brought to the UK in the 19th century, and is now in the British Museum and the Ashmolean Museum.